ribot/android-guidelines/project_and_code_guidelines.md

 ### 2.3.5 Use of dimension resources

 All components align to an 8dp square baseline grid.
 Iconography in toolbars align to a 4dp square baseline grid.
-Dimensions that can be reused must be stored in dimension resources, to keep projects visual design language consitent.
+Dimensions that can be reused must be stored in dimension resources, to keep projects visual design language consistent.

 #### 2.3.5.1 Use common dimension resources